kubernetes-sigs/gateway-api/geps/gep-1767/index.md

     // Access-Control-Allow-Origin same as the `Origin` header provided by the client.
     //
     // The status code of a successful response to a "preflight" request is always an OK status (i.e., 204 or 200).
-    // Gateway always returns 204/200 to the CORS-preflight request even if the request `Origin`
-    // does not match the configured allowed origins.
     //
-    // Alternatively, if CORS is not enabled or no CORS rule matches the preflight request,
+    // If the request `Origin` does not match the configured allowed origins, the gateway returns 204/200 response
-    // the Gateway responds with status code 403 (Forbidden) to the CORS-preflight request.
+    // but doesn't set the relevant cross-origin response headers.
+Alternatively, the gateway responds with 403 status
-    // Moreover, the gateway will omit the relevant cross-origin response headers.
+    // to the "preflight" request is denied, coupled with omitting the CORS headers.
-    // Then, the client will not send actual cross-origin request.
+    // Therefore, the client doesn't attempt the actual cross-origin request.
     //
     // Input:
     //   Origin: https://foo.example